nansari-pour/gnomADextractor/README.md

 Alternate allele (ALT)

 Population allele frequency (AF): *Variants with value of NA are those absent in gnomAD (i.e. novel or rare variant)*

+2) An additional file (specifically required by the Tumour-only mode of the Battenberg copy number pipeline) will also be generated (*\*_chrom_notation_length.txt*), which contains a single numeric value:

+The numeric value (either 1 or 4) represents the length of the chromosome notation in the VCF file (emanating from the respective BAM file).

 ## Contact